fmontesi/fmontesi.github.io/_posts/2020-09-30-service-oriented-programming-languages.md

 This kind of flexibility makes integration easier.
 It also allows Jolie to communicate easily with services written in other technologies, because the types of a Jolie service just need to be _equivalent_ to those used by the other services, and not defined in the same language.
 Also, services can be developed a bit more independently, because we do not care about differences in details that do not matter.

-Jolie adopted structural typing in 2008.
+Jolie has adopted structural typing since 2008.
+More recently, Ballerina [uses structural typing](https://hackernoon.com/rethinking-programming-network-aware-type-system-8o7x3yh6) as well.

 ### Principle 3: components are services